Symbyos/HackerNewsApi/README.md

 ### Assumptions :

 Based on the current HackerNews API description https://github.com/HackerNews/API#uri-and-versioning, there is no rate limit and it could change in the future.
+A possible rate limiter strategy could be implemented, if there is any not documented limit, as it happens with some data providers.

+As commented there [link](https://github.com/Symbyos/HackerNewsApi/blob/38029ea095e94265f81c5092cc16cf2aa6155470/HackerNewsApi/Services/HackerNewsApiService.cs#L77), the usage of a lock primitive could slow down parallel queries.
+Thus, to preserve the performance of the application, I preferred to allow multiple insertion into the cache, in place of locking, as each news is never invalidated.
+Also, if the application is never restarted, the cache could cause an OutOfMemoryException, as it will expand indefinitely and will not be collected by the Garbage Collector.
+But the current memory footprint is pretty low.

 ### Next steps :